 Top Sales Reads to Drive Focus, Empathy, and Tactical Execution

 As a sales leader, my list of favorite books may seem a bit unusual to most.
-Many sales professionals gravitate towards books on pitching, negotiation, and objection handling.
+Many sales professionals gravitate toward books on pitching, negotiation, and objection handling.
 As a cerebral seller, my favorite titles are ones that harmonize the science of sales with the concepts of focus, fulfillment, and execution.
 A healthy toolbox of tactics is definitely important (as you’ll see below).
 However, in sales as in life, understanding the personal and professional forces that affect parties on both sides of the transaction is critical to becoming a balanced and empathetic seller.

 To Sell Is Human: Guess what?!?
 We’re ALL in sales now and no one understands that better than renowned author Dan Pink.
 Dan Pink is a master when it comes to describing not only how the sales profession has evolved over the past decades (and why), but also the ubiquity of “selling situations” we find ourselves in every day.
 From his famous “new ABC’s of selling” to tips for supercharging our product pitches to how the signs we read influence our behavior, To Sell Is Human is arguably the best book I’ve read in terms of distilling the sales profession down to a series of interactions, concepts, behaviors every single person can relate to.
 As Pink states about modern selling, “When simple, transactional tasks can be automated, and when information parity displaces information asymmetry, moving people depends on more sophisticated skills and requires as much intellect and creativity as designing a house, reading a CT scan, or, say, writing a book”.
 Indeed, selling has become a thinking persons game!